 The rule of thumb is, if you’re going to use Korean oil cleansers on your face, you should, with the same amount enthusiasm and gusto take your time to use a foam cleanser.

-Foam cleansers are the second and essential part of the Korean skincare routine.
+Korean Foaming cleansers are the second and essential part of the Korean skin care routine.
 The second step is also known as double cleansing and involves a water-based product.
-Step 2 is a popular double-cleansing step that Korean skincare enthusiasts swear by.

 The first oil cleansing step is often not enough to get rid of all the impurities in your skin.
 This is because, while the first step is designed to eliminate oil-based material, there are other water-based contaminants present.